What is chlamydia?

 How is chlamydia diagnosed?

 Your health care provider can diagnose chlamydia by taking a urine sample or by placing a small swab in the end of the penis.
 It’s important to get a test in order to tell if you have gonorrhea or chlamydia.
 They have very similar symptoms, but each needs a different treatment.
-If the test comes back positive for chlamydia (for either you or your partner(s) you may need to have further tests done to check for other possible infections.
+If the test comes back positive for chlamydia for either you or your sexual partner(s) you may need to have further testing to check for other possible infections.

 Is there a cure for chlamydia?

 Yes.
 Chlamydia is easy to treat and cure, but remember that just because you’ve had it once doesn’t mean you can’t get infected again.
 It’s important that you get treated early so that more serious health problems don’t occur.
 Both sexual partners must get treated at the same time so you don’t re-infect each other.
 Your health care provider will either give you a single dose of medicine (azithromycin) to take in the office before you leave or a prescription to fill (doxycycline) that you will need to take 2 times a day, for 7 days.
 Your health care provider will decide which medicine is right for you.
 Remember to take ALL of the medicine as prescribed, even if the symptoms go away.
 This is because the infection can still be in your body.

 If chlamydia isn’t treated, it can cause an infection of the tube that connects the testicles to the urethra of the penis (this is called epididymitis).
 It can also lead to serious complications in women.